5 Tips on User Experience Design for E-learning

 Learning Pool’s Content Co-Ordinator, Eoin Donaghy, shares his second blog from the recent eLearning Network event ‘Truly Effective Learning Design’.
-Check out his first blog on what a person centred approach to learning is here.

 The second speaker of the day was Richard Hyde, an eLearning Network board member who ‘escaped the clutches of research at Nottingham University’ to help form Mind Click in 2010.
+Richard’s great passion is making great user experience design for e-learning and not just a dull series of instructional slides.

 Making e-learning a great user experience

-He spoke eloquently about how great user experience creates a feel-good factor, following up on what Bill Miller had said earlier about how the right emotions in the brain need to be enabled in order for learning to work.
+Richard spoke eloquently about how great user experience creates a feel-good factor, following up on what Bill Miller had said earlier about how the right emotions in the brain need to be enabled in order for learning to work.

 This can be created primarily through the use of technology but also through good, creative writing and the ability to make the mundane ‘come to life’.